- 6:00 AM - English

 Keep Christ in Christmas

-This "Keep Christ in Christmas"-themed evangomercial from Catholics Come Home reminds us that all of us, like Santa depicted in this commercial, should make Jesus our priority at Christmastime each year.Video
+This "Keep Christ in Christmas"-themed evangomercial from Catholics Come Home reminds each of us, like Santa depicted in this video, we all should make Christ our highest priority especially during Christmastide.Video

 Faith Formation Documents